clusterio/clusterio/docs/contributing.md

     Check and make sure there are no untracked files with `git status`.

+2. Check all PRs merged since the last version and copy their change logs into the main changelog.

-2. Update the version in package files.
+3. Update the version in package files.
     Make sure to update the command for the right version jump.

     ```sh
     sed -i 's/2\.0\.0-alpha\.12/2\.0\.0-alpha\.13/' {packages,plugins}/*/package.json
     ```

-3. Inspect, commit and tag the changes.
+4. Inspect, commit and tag the changes.
     Again, make sure to be tagging the right version.

     ```sh